najclark/leetcode-leaderboards/README.md

 - - [ ] Be able to specify topic tags when creating a leaderboard
 - [ ] Allow admin to be able to edit leaderboard features
 - [ ] Allow users to star leaderboards (changing the order they appear on the leaderboards screan)
+- [ ] Allow users to share a leaderboard (copying link to question history page)
+- [ ] Leaving a leaderboard enhanced behavior
+- - [ ] Logic to handle assigning a new admin when an admin leaves
+- - [ ] Are you sure you want to leave confirmation